6 Best Cleaning Products Without Bleach

 This is a hard pill to swallow for those who have trusted bleach as a safe and effective household cleaner for generations.

-The good news is there are plenty of safer and non-toxic alternatives to bleach for cleaning, laundry, stain removal, disinfecting, sanitizing, washing produce, and more.
+The good news is there are plenty of safer alternatives to bleach for cleaning, laundry, stain removal, disinfecting, sanitizing, washing produce, and more.

-This article will teach you the best cleaning products without bleach, including the most effective, non-toxic brands and DIY options made from everyday household items.
+This article will teach you the best cleaning products without bleach, including the most effective, human-safe brands and DIY options made from everyday household items.

 First, Is Bleach Toxic?